ehtick/PicView/.github/README.md

 ## Privacy Policy

-PicView does not collect data.
-No data is sent/recieved and/or collected by PicView.
+PicView does not collect, send, or receive any user data.

 # Donate